Table of Contents

 Main topics studied in Math 6

-Basic logic (knights and knaves, logic operations)
+Basic logic (knights and knaves, logic operations).

-Set theory basics (basic operations and Venn diagrams)
+Set theory basics (basic operations and Venn diagrams).

 Linear equations continued.
-Simple inequalities (Review)
+Simple inequalities (Review).

 Powers: an am=an+m .
-Multiplication and division by powers of 10 (Review)
+Multiplication and division by powers of 10 (Review).

 Square roots.
-Rational and irrational numbers
+Rational and irrational numbers.

-Arithmetic and Geometric Progressions
+Arithmetic and geometric progressions.

 Probability.
-Basic combinatorics: permutations
+Basic combinatorics: permutations.

-Similarity; relation with areas and volumes
+Similarity; relation with areas and volumes.

-Constructions with ruler and compass: Bisector, a circle inscribed in an angle, central angle, diameter perpendicular to a chord.
+Constructions with ruler and compass: bisector, a circle inscribed in an angle, central angle, diameter perpendicular to a chord.

-Coordinate plane and graphs of simple functions
+Coordinate plane and graphs of simple functions.

-System linear equation
+System of linear equations.

 Math 7